-GlobeMed at Notre Dame partners with Promotion for Education and Development Association in Vientiane, Laos to thwart the spread of preventable diseases as well as address the
+GlobeMed at Notre Dame partners with Population Education Development Association in Vientiane, Laos to thwart the spread of preventable diseases as well as address the socio-

 GlobeMed at the University of Notre Dame + PEDA

 GlobeMed at the University of Notre Dame | South Bend, Indiana

 Population Education Development Association (PEDA) | Vientiane, Laos

 The 2012 malaria incidence report in Laos showed that the malaria mortality rate had tripled since 2011.
 The risk of malaria is particularly high in the southern provinces.
 A study conducted in early 2013 by the Government Health Authority showed that 7,730 out of 63,983 persons tested positive for malaria, indicating that roughly 12% of the population may currently be infected.
 The number of people who are at risk is much greater, particularly in rural and remote areas.